 Once captured, those inputs are then weighted by time and effort, so streaming or downloading a show is a higher expression of demand than a "like" or comment related to that show.

-The Demand Distribution Curve illustrates how a TV show’s popularity compares to the Demand Benchmark and is divided into performance buckets, ranging from “Below Average” to “Exceptional".
+The Demand Distribution Curve illustrates how a TV show, movie title, and talent popularity compares to the Demand Benchmark and is divided into performance buckets, ranging from “Below Average” to “Exceptional".
 A show falls into one of these buckets depending on how many times more or less demand it has compared to the Demand Benchmark.

 A show’s performance is market-specific, so the same show can be in the “Average” range in the United States and in the “Good” range in France.

-Only 0.01% of all titles will have exceptionally high demand, whereas 65.1% have average demand and 34.8% have below average demand.
+Only 0.2% of all titles will have exceptionally high demand, whereas 64.1% have average demand and 24.4% have below average demand.